-Iran looks east after China-led bloc Oks entry | Malay Mail
+Iran looks east after China-led bloc OKs entry | Malay Mail

 India and Pakistan were admitted in 2017.

-Iran’s ultraconservative President Ebrahim Raisi, in his address to the SCO, called the sanctions “economic terrorism” and “the most important tool of the hegemonic powers for imposing their will on others.”
+Iran’s president, in his address to the SCO, called the sanctions “economic terrorism” and “the most important tool of the hegemonic powers for imposing their will on others.”

 Raisi, who succeeded moderate Hassan Rouhani in August, added that such economic penalties are “a major obstacle to the promotion of regional integration and the SCO should design structures and mechanisms to present a collective response to sanctions.”

-Two-way trade between Iran and SCO member states was valued at $28 billion (24 billion euros) for the Iranian year ended March 2021, according to Tehran.
+Two-way trade between Iran and SCO member states was valued at US$28 billion (RM117 billion) for the Iranian year ended March 2021, according to Tehran.

 But Iran sees political as well as economic benefits in the SCO.